davidmoten/sgb-decoder/README.md

 * Decodes Second Generation Beacon (SGB) detection messages (202 bits) to Java objects
 * Extracts Beacon 23 Hex Id from an SGB detection message
 * Decodes a Beacon 23 Hex Id to Java objects
-* Provides a JSON form of the SGB detection message
+* Provides a JSON form of the SGB detection message and a corresponding JSON Schema
-* Provides a JSON Schema document for SGB detection JSON form
-* Provides a JSON form of the Beacon 23 Hex Id
+* Provides a JSON form of the Beacon 23 Hex Id and a corresponding JSON Schema
-* Provides a JSON Schema document for the Beacon 23 Hex Id JSON form
 * 100% unit test coverage (enforced)
 * *spotbugs* maximum effort static analysis enforced
 * *pmd* static analysis enforced